The nutrient regime of soils is a set of processes of inflow, accumulation, transformation of nutrients in the soil and their absorption by plants.

 - Interrelation of light and nutrient regimes

-- Influence of the reaction of the medium on the nutrient regime
+- Influence of environmental reaction on nutrient regime of soils

 - Physiological reaction of salts